Tillered Docs

 --nameHuman-readable name for the peer

-arctic peers update 01HXYZDEF789... --name "prod-svr-2"
+arctic peers update peer_01HXYZ... --name prod-svr-2

-arctic peers update 01HXYZDEF789... --qos=false
+arctic peers update peer_01HXYZ... --qos=false

 peers delete

-Delete a peer from the cluster.
-Required scope: urn:tillered:arctic:peers.write
+Delete a remote peer.
+Required scope: urn:tillered:arctic:peers.write.

 arctic peers delete <peer-id> [--yes]

-arctic peers delete 01HXYZDEF789...
+arctic peers delete peer_01HXYZ...

-arctic peers delete 01HXYZDEF789... --yes
+arctic peers delete peer_01HXYZ... --yes

 peers remove-self

 Gracefully remove the local peer from the cluster.
-Required scope: urn:tillered:arctic:admin
+Required scope: urn:tillered:arctic:admin.

 arctic peers remove-self [--yes]